MelonKony/millmint/content/utopia/vekllei/landscape/territories/kalina.md

 ### The Vekllei Commonwealth

 The Commonwealth of Vekllei is a multinational ideological, political, defence and trading bloc that includes the Vekllei City State, Kala, Aismious, Demon, Azores, Mira, and Kalina.
 It includes territories of the Vekllei city-state (Kala, Aismious, Demon) and independent countries (Azores, Mira, Kalina) that are closely aligned with postwar Floral constitutional principls and Bureau economics.
+In this sense, most of the commonwealth closely resemble Vekllei's society.

 Vekllei uses a Hare-Clark single transferable vote system to elect two prime ministers, one man and one woman, the only such system in the world.
 Vekllei has a bicameral legislature, consisting of an upper house (the *Crown Senate*) of 100 senators and a lower house (*People's Assembly*) of 200 members.
 Although voting is participatory and the country does not maintain a poll tax, electoral enrolment is mandatory from age 16 onwards.